binnev/recipes/md/aloo-bazee.md

 - [ ] 1 tsp coriander powder
 - [ ] 0.5 tsp chilli powder
 - [ ] 0.5 tsp curry powder
-- [ ] handful of fresh coriander
+- [ ] Handful of fresh coriander

 ## Method:
 1. Chop the potatoes and leave in cold water to soak while prepping the other ingredients.
-2. add 3 tbsp veg oil to hot pan.
+2. Add 3 tbsp veg oil to hot pan.
 Cook onions, green chillies and salt until onions are soft and translucent.
 Do not brown.
 Cook on medium heat.
-3. add spices and cook for a few minutes
+3. Add spices and cook for a few minutes
-4. add potatoes.
+4. Add potatoes.
 Drain potatoes from water and add.
 Stir in well.
 Cover with lid and cook on medium-low heat, stirring occasionally.
 5. Once satisfied with potato softness, sprinkle over roughly chopped coriander.
 Cover with lid for few mins before stirring in.